catamphetamine/javascript-time-ago/README.md

 ## Now

-The `.format()` function accepts an optional `now: number` option: this can be used to specify the exact time interval when running tests.
+The `.format()` function accepts an optional `now: number` option: it can be used in tests to specify the exact "base" timestamp relative to which the time interval will be calculated.

 ```js
 timeAgo.format(60 * 1000, 'round', { now: 0 })